joinhandshake/seira/README.md

     - app2
 ```

 This specification is read in and used to determine what `gcloud` context to use and what `kubectl` cluster to use when operating commands.
-For example, `seira staging` will connect to `org-internal` gcloud configuration and `gke_org-internal_us-central1-a_internal` kubectl cluster.
+For example, `seira internal` will connect to `org-internal` gcloud configuration and `gke_org-internal_us-central1-a_internal` kubectl cluster.
 For shorthand, `seira i` shorthand is specified as an alias.

+### Manifest Files

+Seira expects your Kubernetes manifests to exist in the "kubernetes/<cluster>/<app>" directory.
+When a deploy is run on `foo` app in `staging` cluster, it looks to `kubernetes/staging/foo` directory for the manifest files.

+### Initial Setup

+In order to use Seira, an initial setup is needed.
+Use the `seira setup` command to set up each of your clusters in your configuration file.

 ## Example functionality